Centralized Volatility Reduction for Electricity Markets: Centralized clearing of insurance contracts

-Consider a market maker $\Mcal$ who acts as an aggregate buyer for a collection of option sellers $\Gfk$, and acts as a seller for the option buyers $\Rfk$.
-The system operator or a suitable financial institution can fulfill the role of such an intermediary.
-In this paper, we primarily let $\Mcal$ be social.
-We later discuss how the problem would change if $\Mcal=\text{SO}$ or $\Mcal$ is profit-maker (selfish intermediary).
+Consider a market maker $\Mcal$ who acts as an aggregate buyer for a collection of sellers $\Gfk$, and acts as a seller for the buyers $\Rfk$.
+The SO or a suitable financial institution can fulfill the role of such an intermediary.
+In this paper, we primarily focus on the case where $\Mcal$ is social (e.g., $\Mcal$ is the SO).
+We later discuss how the problem would change if $\Mcal$ is profit-motivated.
+We now describe the step-by-step procedure for clearing the insurance market by a social $\Mcal$. \underline{Forward stage:}